 Software

 The current planning model software is PSS/E version 33 and PSCAD version 4.5 or higher.
 A planning model software transition from PSS/E version 33 to version 35 is in progress.
 Models compatible with version 35 are required to be provided by July 1, 2022.
 During years where a PSS/E version change is being conducted, the previous PSS/E version user defined models shall also be provided until a full transition is completed.
-The current operations model software Powertech DSATools™ Transient Security Assessment Tool (TSAT) version 21.
+The current operations model software is Powertech DSATools™ Transient Security Assessment Tool (TSAT) version 21.

 Dynamic Models – General